Droplr/mongo-migrations/README.md

   - `insertOne()`
   - `deleteOne()`

+## MongoDB State Storage

+Recently added `MongoStore` allows you to store migration state in MongoDB database instance.
+To use this store pass `--mongo-store` while running command (in which case `mongo-migrations` will load `MongoStore` default config) or set config option `useMongoStore` to `true`.

+**Note:** MongoStore creates distinct connection to MongoDB to allow state to be stored inside of any DB user wants.

+**Note:** inside of config file you can precise `db`, `collection` and `_id` field name which will be used while storing migration state.
+See Config for apropriate naming.

 ## Custom State Storage

 By default, `mongo-migrations` stores the state of the migrations which have been run in a file (`.migrate`).
 But you